uktrade/iigb-beta-content/content/beta/industries/retail/overview/en_US.md

 title: "Retail overview"
 ---

-The UK is set to become Europe’s leading luxury shopping market by 2018 ahead of France and Italy.
 This is according to forecasts from retail research agency Conlumino which predicts that the value of the European luxury goods market will reach 96 billion GBP by 2018.

 The UK also ranks third in the world for online business-to-consumer sales.
 UK consumers are early adopters and are open to new and innovative models of service delivery.
 They have the highest online spend per head in the world at over 3,500 USD per year.